Why trip planning should start with purchasing travelers’ insurance for uncertainties like wild weather and unpredictable disruptions

-In the past, people might have considered purchasing travel insurance only when traveling to a location in hurricane season.
+In the past, people might have considered purchasing travelers’ insurance only when heading to a hurricane-prone location during storm season.
 Today, though, there are more reasons to invest in such a policy.
-Not only are flights being cancelled or delayed, but lost luggage issues have also increased.
+Not only are flights always facing delays and cancellations, but lost luggage issues add to travel nightmares.

-What happens when your flight gets delayed, then you miss your connecting flight, and you’re rebooked on a flight the following day?
-You get stranded at the airport and might have to find a place to stay (at your own cost) that evening because the airline hasn’t provided any assistance.
+What happens when your flight gets delayed and then you miss your connecting flight?
+Then, you’re rebooked to fly the following day?
+You get stranded at the airport and might have to find a place to stay (at your own cost) because the airline hasn’t provided any assistance.

-This is where travel insurance is a must-have.
+This is where travelers’ insurance is a requisite.

 After COVID-19 reared its ugly head, purchasing travel insurance became even more important because of the uncertainty factors.
-For example, what might happen if the traveler became ill with COVID-19 while on his or her trip and needed emergency medical or transportation coverage?
-Or if the traveler had to make a last-minute cancellation or interrupt the trip due to coming down with COVID-19?
+For example, what might happen if the traveler became ill while on his or her trip and needed emergency medical or transportation coverage?
+Or if the traveler had to make a last-minute cancellation or interrupt the trip due to the virus?

 In March 2020, travel insurance companies like Allianz Partners put into place some temporary accommodations to assist travelers who had been impacted by the COVID-19 crisis.
 Then in March 2021, Allianz Partners added some epidemic enhancements for their per-trip travel product.
 And then in August 2021, Allianz Partners added coverage for epidemic-related cancellations, interruptions, delays and medical emergencies to some of their annual products.
-These annual products are ones that people can purchase to cover multiple trips taken within one year.
+These are annual products that people can purchase to cover multiple trips taken annually which are still available today.

-With thousands of flights being cancelled, along with unexpected delays due to airline staffing shortages, it’s extremely confusing on what the airline may or may not provide to the traveler who’s been impacted.
+Thousands of flights being cancelled, along with unexpected delays due to airline staffing shortages, prove frustrating.
+Likewise, it’s extremely confusing what airlines may or may not provide to impacted travelers.